-Medium Distance: Thirty-five days (5 weeks) scheduled so that neither parent has the children for more than 19 consecutive days.
-If either parent has the children for two weekends in a row, the other parent is entitled to have the children for the following weekend.
-"Alternate weekends" are discontinued.
+Summer Schedule - Children 3-8 Before June 1st Distance Overnights Medium Distance 35 Days (5 Weeks) Long Distance 35 Consecutive Days (5 weeks) Neither parent is to have the child(ren) more than 19 consecutive days.
+If either parent has the children for 2 weekends in a row, the other parent is entitled to have the children the following weekend.
+Alternate weekends are discontinued. weekends in a row, the other parent is entitled to have the children the following weekend.
+Alternate weekends